Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 Let’s take a look at the industry’s changing trends.

-Nanocomposite packaging materials approved by UK and EU governments
+Nanocomposite Materials Approved by UK and EU Regulators

 Since using multiple layers in current packaging products makes the recycling process more complex, there has been a noticeable increase in both interest and funding for innovation projects to create monolayer packaging films.